 - To fulfill the requirements of the Volunteering section at each level, you just need to turn up and take part for the required number of days, making sure that your projects are spread over at least the minimum time requirement.

 - For the Skill section you need to be able to demonstrate what you have learned about conservation work and environmental issues through a short set of questions which require you to do some individual research.
 We will give you these questions when you start your skill section.

-- Once you have completed your projects over the required time commitment, please email Kate who will complete your assessors report online.
+- Once you have completed your projects over the required time commitment, please email David who will complete your assessors report online.
 We aim to do this within 10 days of your email.